capesoftware/bonsai-vplink/samples/lunarlander/chapter_1/README.md

 ![](ClickLandToTrain.png)

 You will find this sample takes a very, very long time to train.
 It might not even train at all before it reaches one of the training limits.
-That's ok, it why we have Chapter 2.
+That's ok, it's why we have Chapter 2.
 In Chapter 2, you will learn how to help the brain learn.

 ## Further investigations